EddieBWXiao/mfit/README.md

 Questions?
 Contact Sam Gershman (gershman@fas.harvard.edu).

 —————

-Bowen Xiao 2025: attempting at adaptation; contact: bx226@cantab.ac.uk
+Bowen Xiao 2025: created a folk for adaptation to use in modelling projects; contact: bx226@cantab.ac.uk
 - Things to work on:
 => demo of parameter recovery with basic task generation => msim_ simulation functions
 => example use of options

 —————

 Quick start.
 Examples below use snippets from [mfit_demo_RL.m](demos/mfit_demo_RL.m):